 Call (410) 205-1684 or contact my office online today to get started towards building your defense.

 DWI and DUI are both charges the state of Maryland can bring against someone accused of drunk driving.
-Under Maryland drunk driving laws, motorists who register a blood alcohol concentration of 0.07% or higher can be charged with DWI, while those with a BAC of 0.08% or higher can be charged with DUI.
+Under Maryland drunk driving laws, motorists who register a blood alcohol concentration (BAC) of 0.07% or higher will be charged with driving while impaired (DWI).
+An individual with a BAC of 0.08% or higher with be charged with driving under the influence (DUI).